| I work in a professional

 any way, suggesting that you make yourself unattractive to fit

+in with this group.
 Nonetheless, it’s important to evaluate your

 brand of attractiveness, if it is appropriate within your field